dxinteractive/ArduinoTapTempo/README.md

 An Arduino library that times consecutive button presses to calculate a tempo.
 Corrects for missed beats and can reset phase with single taps.

+How do you use it?
+Just tap a button in time with some music.
+This'll work out the tempo and keep track of it internally.
+Single taps will reset the phase so the bar begins from the start again.
+Mutiple taps will average out and give you a more accurate tempo reading.
+If you miss a tap this will detect it and prevent a tempo change.

 ## How to install

 In the Arduino IDE, go to Sketch > Include libraries > Manage libraries, and search for ResponsiveAnalogInput.
 You can also just use the files directly from the src folder.